 The person object has the following relationship and object attributes.
 The test specification attributes are not shown for the brevity of the explanation and to focus on the topic.

-There is no multiplicity value present on person object attributes, typically the ID is required (multiplicity of 1) which will be represented in a physical model.
+There is no multiplicity value present on person object attributes, typically the ID is required (multiplicity of 1) which will be represented in a implementation model.

 Figure 24 – Example: Personnel class relationships